ConorWarrilow/Academic-Success-Analysis/readme.md

 2. feature generation
 3. feature engineering

 You'll often see the terms feature transformation and feature engineering used interchangeably.
 To the best of my understanding, feature engineering encompasses both feature transformation and feature generation, though I've witnessed people use the term transformation when referring to the generation of new features.
-Here, we'll use the term transformation to describe the changes made do individual features, generation to describe the creation of new features, while engineering can refer to either.
+Here, we'll use the term transformation to describe the changes made to individual features, generation to describe the creation of new features, while engineering can refer to either.

-Feature generation is a huge part of the machine learning process, and includes the creation of new features through various combinations of pre-existing features.
+Feature generation is a huge part of the machine learning process and includes the creation of new features through various combinations of pre-existing features.
 Well-engineered features help models capture underlying patterns in the data more effectively, essentially translating the information into a format more easily interpreted by the model.

 The problem here is there exist an infinite set of possible features to engineer, and so domain knowledge becomes the main prerequisites in efficiently engineering useful features.
 This is why you'll often hear feature engineering being referred to as an 'art'.